Vietnamization: Preparation under Johnson

 Lyndon Johnson's major political interests were domestic; the war interfered with his domestic focus, and he was eager to end the war in a way that he considered politically acceptable.
 In 1967, Kissinger attended a Pugwash Conference of scientists interested in nuclear disarmament.
+This was the first contact between Ho Chi Minh and Kissinger, who was then an adviser to Nelson Rockefeller, the governor of New York and a presidential candidate.
 Two participants approached Kissinger and offered a disavowable means of communication between the U.S. and the communist leadership.
 In particular, Raymond Aubrac, an official of the World Health Organization, knew Ho Chi Minh and agreed to carry a message.

 After discussing the matter with Assistant Secretary of State William Bundy and Secretary of Defense Robert McNamara, a message was sent.
 Ho said he would be willing to negotiate if the U.S. bombing of North Vietnam under Operation Rolling Thunder ceased.
 Mai Van Bo, Hanoi's diplomatic representative in Paris, was named a point of contact.
 Since Hanoi would not communicate with an American official without a bombing halt, Kissinger served as an intermediary.
 Johnson made a speech in San Antonio on September 29, offering the possibility of talks.
 They were rejected, although brought up again in 1967.

 End of Americanization

-The departure of Lyndon B Johnson did not end the war; rather, it spread throughout Southeast Asia.
+The departure of Lyndon B. Johnson did not end the war; rather, it spread throughout Southeast Asia.
 The Tet Offensive (1968) was a political and media disaster.
 Newsman Walter Cronkite announced that he saw a stalemate as the best case scenario for the Tet Offensive.
 Other members of the press added to the call to retrench (reduce costs and spending).
 President Johnson's popularity plummeted and he announced a bombing halt on March 31, simultaneously announcing he would not run for re-election.
 Though he had low expectations, on May 10, 1968, Johnson began peace talks between U.S. and North Vietnamese in Paris.
 The war, however, continued.